cc65/cc65/test/asm/readme.txt

 val:
 ----

-Runtime assembly tests using sim65 that should exit with an exit code of 0 when the pass, or either -1 or a number indicating what part of the test failed on error.
+Runtime assembly tests using sim65 that should end with an exit code of 0 if they pass.
+If they fail the exit code should be either -1, or a number indicating what part of the test failed.